 Cranleigh Thinking is thinking beyond the test; Cranleigh Being is about who we are and how we are in the world, putting welfare at the heart; Cranleigh Giving is thinking beyond ourselves.
 Ultimately those who flourish, serve and lead in the future will be thinking, being, giving people.

 I believe Cranleigh is well placed to achieve that purpose within the warmth and inclusiveness of a family atmosphere that comes from a mature co-educational boarding school which is large enough for diverse opportunities and small enough for everyone to be known, supported and encouraged.

 Parents and pupils testify that Cranleighans enjoy everything the School has to offer and exceed expectations.
 They achieve at the highest level while typically retaining a quiet confidence without arrogance, an eagerness to serve and a sensitive appreciation of the needs of others.

-Every one of the staff is eager to build on Cranleigh’s growing reputation for excellence.
-Academic results at GCSE and A2 are the best they have ever been; the School boasts national championship winning sports teams, and musicians and actors are performing at the highest level.
-Our partner school, Cranleigh Abu Dhabi brings added richness and an exchange of ideas and culture to enhance our local boarding environment.
-Our partnership with Kawama Community School in Zambia helps Cranleighans to understand the responsibilities to others their education requires.
+Our teaching staff is eager to build on Cranleigh’s growing reputation for excellence.
+We are of course thrilled that our academic results at GCSE and A Level are the best they have ever been; that the School boasts national championship winning sports teams, and musicians and actors who are performing at the highest level, yet it is participation and opportunity for all that is the root of our success.

 Martin Reader MA (Oxon), MPhil, MBA

-Martin began his teaching career at St Edward’s Oxford, before moving to Oundle School and then to Reigate Grammar School where he was Senior Deputy Head.
+Mr Reader began his teaching career at St Edward’s Oxford, before moving to Oundle School and then to Reigate Grammar School where he was Senior Deputy Head.
 Prior to moving to Cranleigh, he was Headmaster of Wellington School, Somerset for eight years.